 This stationary compressor from Powermate will take up a good bit of space in your garage but you’ll find it’s fantastic for running mid-sized blast pots and cabinets.
 With 15A, 4.6 horsepower motor and a top end of 155 PSI (see full specs), it’s more than enough to make sure that you get the job done without having to stop.

 The only real issue is that this compressor is a bit top-heavy, so make sure you secure it since it’s a stationary compressor.
 Once you’ve got it in your home though, be prepare to be amazed by the sheer amount of power it puts out.
 It’s one of the best air compressors for sandblasting period.

 Puma Industries PK-6060V Air Compressor

 - Puma Industries PK-6060V Air Compressor, Professional/Commercial Single Stage Belt Drive Series, 3 hp Running, 135 Maximum psi, 230/1V/Phase, 60 gal, 305 lb.

 - Price as of 04/16/2021 05:23 PDT(more info about ad)

 The Puma Industries PK-6060V is a low cost option for those home hobbyists who are looking to keep things nice and stationary within their garage or workshop.
 With an impressive 60 gallon capacity, a 3 horsepower engine, and a top PSI of 135, you’ll be able to get some serious work done.

-Best of all, it’ll run you under a thousand bucks which puts it in a class of it’s own when it comes to power and capacity.
+Best of all, it’ll run you a very decent price, which puts it in a class of its own when it comes to power and capacity.
 Those who are looking to be able to move a whole lot will have to invest in a hose, but for jobs which require less movement this is the ideal compressor for the at-home craftsman.